 Tax payments are a key landed cost.
 Tax policies differ from nation to nation, so shippers should be aware of these before shipping.
 It may be possible to get tax relief, depending on the tax policies of the territories between which you are shipping.

-A consignment may require a permit, export license, or other type of official document for which a fee is typically payable.
+A consignment may require a permit, export license, or another type of official document for which a fee is typically payable.
 Shippers should apply for any such documents well before their shipment is due to leave the country of export.

 4. Risk/Protection Costs

-Shippers should always insure consignments against loss or damage during shipping.
+Shippers should always ensure consignments against loss or damage during shipping.
 Some insurance cover is usually built into the shipping cost.
 Freight forwarders often include insurance as part of their quote, but exporters and importers can also arrange cover.

 It’s important to know the difference between freight insurance and cargo insurance.
 In simple terms, freight insurance protects the freight forwarder, cargo insurance protects the shipper.